Docs

 • Date & Time

-• Venue — name, address, capacity
+• Venue — name, address, and show-day details

 • Status — Pending or Confirmed